iron-software/IronPdf.Examples/how-to/blazor-tutorial/README.md

 </div>
 ```

-After configuring all components, run your application to view the results:
+After implementing these steps, you can run your Blazor server application, and it should display as follows:

 <div class="content-img-align-center">
     <div class="center-image-wrapper">